Mask prior-guided denoising diffusion improves inverse protein folding: Results

-We propose a novel mask prior-guided denoising network to adaptively adjust the discrete denoising trajectories towards generating more valid AA sequences via three operations within each iterative denoising step (Fig. \ref{fig:architecture}b).
+We propose a novel mask-prior-guided denoising network to adaptively adjust the discrete denoising trajectories towards generating more valid AA sequences via three operations within each iterative denoising step (Fig. \ref{fig:architecture}b).
 Firstly, a structure-based sequence predictor employs an equivariant graph neural network (EGNN) \cite{satorras2021n} to denoise the noisy sequence conditioned on the backbone structure.
 Secondly, we use an entropy-based mask strategy \cite{zhou2023prorefiner} and a mask ratio adaptor to identify and mask low-confidence or uncertain (e.g. structurally undetermined) residues in the denoised sequence in the first operation to produce a masked sequence.
-Thirdly, a pre-trained masked sequence designer network predicts the masked residues to obtain their refined prediction, leveraging structural information.
+Thirdly, a pre-trained masked sequence designer network predicts the masked residues to obtain their refined prediction.
 The pre-training of the masked sequence designer is done before the diffusion and denoising processes via an invariant point attention (IPA) network \cite{jumper2021highly} using masked language modelling (Fig. \ref{fig:architecture}a), incorporating prior structural and sequence knowledge.
-Both the structure-based sequence predictor and masked sequence designer network use non-autoregressive decoding to fully leverage structural information and residue interactions to enhance the denoising trajectories.
-To improve uncertainty estimation further, we use DDIM \cite{song2021denoising} to skip some denoising steps and Monte Carlo dropout \cite{gal2016dropout}, following common regularization practices.
-The Methods section provides detailed modelling information.
+The structure-based sequence predictor and masked sequence designer refine denoising trajectories by leveraging structural information and residue interactions.
+For efficient sequence generation, the denoising network uses non-autoregressive decoding to generate sequences in a one-shot manner \cite{gao2023pifold}.
+Additionally, we incorporate DDIM \cite{song2021denoising} to accelerate inference by skipping multiple denoising steps and Monte-Carlo dropout \cite{gal2016dropout} to reduce uncertainty.
+The Methods section provides more details.